hasherezade/tiny_tracer/README.md

 ...
 ```

-How to build?
+# How to build?

--
+## On Windows

 🚧 To compile the prepared project you need to use [Visual Studio >= 2012](https://visualstudio.microsoft.com/downloads/).
-It was tested with [Intel Pin 3.19 and 3.20](https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads).<br/>
+It was tested with [Intel Pin 3.19 - 3.22](https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads).<br/>
 Clone this repo into `\source\tools` that is inside your Pin root directory.
 Open the project in Visual Studio and build.
 Detailed description available [here](https://github.com/hasherezade/tiny_tracer/wiki/Installation).

 📖 More details about the usage you will find on [the project's Wiki](https://github.com/hasherezade/tiny_tracer/wiki).<br/>

+## On Linux

+For now the support for Linux is experimental.
+Yet it is possible to build and use Tiny Tracer on Linux as well.
+Please refer [tiny_runner.sh](https://github.com/hasherezade/tiny_tracer/blob/master/tiny_runner.sh) for more information.

 WARNINGS
 -